Skip to main content

 Knowing about a limitation in advance allows us an opportunity to prepare for the future and mitigate against limitations.

 Rather than the coarse grained approach of hashing directly down to the number of nodes that are available, we can choose a wide range of potential hash values and define our own distribution of nodes that sub-ranges should be mapped onto.
+This is commonly represented as a ring of hashed key ranges which map out to a specific node.
+Different segments of the range of potential values can be allocated to the same destination node.

 As nodes are added we can have more control over the redistribution of sub-sets of the data by adjusting the distribution to include new nodes.
 So instead of having to take the entire database offline to step through every item for potential redistribution we can restrict the blast radius down to a small sub-set at a time as the existing data gets migrated.